-Is a Tibetan lama, physicist and philosopher of science who often serves as interpreter to the Dalai Lama.
-He is the founder and president of the Santa Barbara Institute for Consciousness Studies (http://sbinstitute.com).
+Tibetan lama, physicist and philosopher of science who often serves as interpreter to the Dalai Lama.
+He is the founder and president of the Santa Barbara Institute for Consciousness Studies (https://sbinstitute.com).
 He has edited, translated, authored, and contributed to more than forty books on Tibetan Buddhism, medicine, language, and culture, and the interface between science and Buddhism.

 Prof. Charles T. Tart Ph.D.
 (US)

 Is Professor Emeritus at the Institute of Transpersonal Psychology in Palo Alto and Psychology at the University of California at Davis, and is internationally known for his research with altered states of consciousness, transpersonal psychology, and parapsychology.
 Tart is the author of 250 academic papers and 13 books feature two that have been called classics, viz.
 Altered States of Consciousness (1969) and Transpersonal Psychologies (1975).